 - Speaker Placement!
 This may seem like a no brainier but you can’t believe how many studios have the speakers improperly placed in their control room.
 You need to get some air between you and your speakers.
 They should be evenly spaced so your mix position is in the center of the speaker placement.
 Also they should be high enough off the ground that the main “Woofer” Speaker is at eye level and your tweeter is above your head (or pointed at your forehead).
 Having your ears bombarded by High end audio constantly can fatigue them quickly.

 - Tune your Ears!
 Sometimes the key to a good mix can be as simple as tuning your ears to your room.
 This is probably one of the most overlooked aspects of small home studios and one that can be the most easy to fix.
-First make sure you have a graphic EQ on the output of your monitor mix.
+First make sure you have a Graphic EQ on the output of your monitor mix.
 Find some CD’s of Music that you love to listen to or music in the same genre of what you are looking to mix.
 You know that these mixes were produced by professional engineers and Mastering engineers to sound good.
-Play these through your system and tweak the EQ to make those CD’s sound good in your system to your ears.
+Play these through your system and tweak the EQ to make those CD’s sound good in your room and system to your ears.
 This will give you a baseline for your mixes.
 You system and your ears will be tuned to what you know is a great mix and you will be mixing to get that that same sounding mix.
-Every once in a while take a break from your mixing session, and when you return play those same CD’s through the system and then continue your mix.
+Every once in a while take a break from your mixing session, and when you return play those same CD’s through the system tweak the EQ if need be and then continue your mix.
 This will bring you back on track and allow you to compare your mix to those done by the pros.